Please look closely at our student services descriptions. They have been updated to address the need for social distancing

 *Student Services may still be available for Out of State or Country schools.
 Please inquire using our Request Form

 Even if your school decides to resume large-group assemblies, at the present time MARC does not believe we can ensure the health and safety of our presenters using an in-person format.
-For this reason, we have developed a new program:
+For this reason, we have developed new programs to address your needs for students learning; in-person, fully remote, and using hybrid models:

 Virtual In-Class Assemblies and Discussions.
 Using an online platform, presenters will lead a lively information session and discussion with students seated in their individual classrooms with 30 or fewer students.
 Schools can choose a presentation and discussion session from the options listed below, simultaneously delivered to up to 5 different classrooms (that means that a total of 150 students per presentation is possible).